- Our Solutions

 Reducing NO x and SOx emissions

 We recognise the threat posed by biodiversity losses and are exploring how we can further protect biodiversity across our business.
 In Brazil, the tree nursery at our Brumado site grown over 16.000 trees.
 RHI Magnesita planted more than 4,000 of these in Brumado in 2021 and donated a further 12,000 to community groups.
-In Turkey, we have planted almost 200,000 trees on land bordering our mine and plant, bringing the total planted to 197,300 since 2005.
+Similarly, our Eskişehir site planted 1,500 trees on land bordering our mine and plant, bringing the total planted to 197,300 since 2005.

 Although the refractory industry is not water intensive, we must still minimise the amount of water we use and use it as efficiently as possible.

 At present, ten sites operate in regions where water scarcity is or might soon become a risk, including Mexico, Brazil, India, China and France.
 We are developing mitigation plans in these areas.
 In India, industrial rainwater harvesting pits at our Clasil site protected the plant from flooding during the monsoon while helping to recharge the aquifer with an estimated 30,000m3 of rainwater.
 With the prevention of flooding, it also helped in providing safe drinking water to local communities.